sudeeprp/default-coding/modeling-needs-acceptance-criteria.md

 Acceptance Criteria:

 - Counts are reported against dates and days of the week
-- Anomalies (e.g., holidays) are distinguishable
+- Anomalies (like holidays) are distinguishable

 ---